 While it’s nearly impossible to get tickets to the live competition (it’s already sold out this year), the popularity of the festival has skyrocketed thanks to its growing accessibility on Hawai‘i TV and on the Internet.
 Hula fans from around the world can now tune in online to watch the entire competition as it is live-streamed.

-As each dancer, kumu and musician takes to the stage during the Merrie Monarch Festival from now to April 2 for the world’s Hawaiian jubilee, celebrate their achievements with gratitude for their steadfast commitment to perpetuating the timeless art.
+As each dancer, kumu and musician takes to the stage during the Merrie Monarch Festival for the world’s Hawaiian jubilee, celebrate their achievements with gratitude for their steadfast commitment to perpetuating the timeless art.

 This article, "Merrie and Bright," was originally published in the March/April 2016 issue of HAWAIʻI Magazine.